 2. Develop a spending plan

-One possible outcome is overdraft fees.
+One possible outcome of not keeping track is overdraft fees.
 The Consumer Financial Protection Bureau found that consumers who have at least one overdraft a year average $225 a year in overdraft fees.
-The average overdraft fee is $30.
+The average overdraft fee is more than $30.

 Total annual savings: $225.

 3. Get out of debt

 About half the families that have credit cards carry a balance.
 Your statement now tells you how long it will take to pay off that debt if you make only the minimum payment each month.